gcharang/KomodoPlatform-wiki/Home.md

 Welcome to the KomodoPlatform wiki!

-Here you should find a list of important topics related to installing and using Komodo Platform.
+Here you should find a list of important topics related to installing and using barterDEX (Komodo Platform).

 **Install**